byoung2023/PMapper/README.md

 user or role could access other users or roles that have access to that action/resource.
 This catches scenarios such as when a user doesn't have permission to read an S3 object, but could launch an EC2 instance that can read the S3 object.

-Additional information can be found in [the project wiki](https://github.com/nccgroup/PMapper/wiki).
+Additional information can be found in [the original project wiki](https://github.com/nccgroup/PMapper/wiki).

 # Installation